ANU-Rocketry/control-panel/README.md

       Then it will have the IP `192.168.0.5`.
 This assumes the router has the IP `192.168.0.1`.

       If you need to use another ethernet connection you have two options: plug the outside network into the WAN port of the router you normally use, or connect directly and comment out these lines with `#` at the start of each line temporarily if you need to.
+1. Set up `apcupsd` daemon to get UPS battery messages
+    1. The Pi is plugged into a UPS to make it resistant to power cuts.
+This daemon lets us tell whether we're running on line power or UPS battery power so we can indicate this on the front-end.
+This only works if the Pi has a serial connection to the UPS using a USB-A to USB-B cable (labelled "PowerChute USB Port" on the UPS)
+    1. `sudo apt-get install apcupsd`
+    1. `sudo nano /etc/default/apcupsd` and change `no` to `yes`
+    1. `sudo nano  /etc/apcupsd/apcupsd.conf` and set `UPSNAME rock-ups` (because it's an 8 char limit), `UPSCABLE usb`, `UPSTYPE usb`, `MINUTES 0` (avoid auto-shutdown), `DEVICE` (without the `/dev/tty*` part so it searches all serial connections)
+    1. `sudo apcupsd restart` or `sudo /etc/init.d/apcupsd restart` or `sudo reboot` - whichever works
+    1. Confirm `apcaccess status` comes up with a status other than `COMMLOST` (it should say `STATUS   : ONBATT` or `STATUS   : ONLINE`)
 1. Run `ssh-copy-id pi@192.168.0.5` in a terminal on your laptop to copy your SSH key so you don't need a password when using `ssh pi@192.168.0.5`

 # Setting up the Pi at the testing site